 Display Custom Characters on 16×2 LCD using Arduino

-In this tutorial, we will display the custom characters on an LCD 16×2.
+In this blog, we will display the custom characters on an LCD 16×2.
 Liquid crystal display (LCDs) offer a convenient and inexpensive way to provide a user interface for a project.

 By far the most popular LCD used is the text panel based on the Hitachi HD44780 chip.
 This displays two or four lines of text, with 16 or 20 characters per line (32 and 40 character versions are also available, but usually at much higher prices).